kyma-incubator/compass/docs/investigations/secure-auth-resolvers.md

 For me more suitable is to return error such as `Access Denied`.

-## Second scenario resolver without ID parameter
+## Second scenario - resolver without ID parameter
-RuntimeAgent want `api` with field `auths`.
+RuntimeAgent wants `api` with field `auths`.

-Field `Auths` contains all `auths` for all runtime.
+Field `Auths` contains all `auths` for all runtimes.
-We want to return `auths` connected with runtime which ask for this field.
+We want to return `auths` connected with the runtime which asks for this field.

 ## Proposed Flow
 ### First step (tenant mapping service):

-Tenant Mapping service add 2 items to header
+Tenant Mapping service adds 2 items to the header
-1. Object Type, service is able to differ who called the API, if it was App, Runtime or IntegrationSystem
+1. Object Type, service is able to determine who calls the API, whether it is Application, Runtime or IntegrationSystem
 2. Object ID

-The request is send to compass.
+The enriched request is sent to the compass.

-### Second step for resolver without parameters
+### Second step (for resolver without parameters)
 Compass has such directive:

 `limitScope(For: objectType)`

 In this directive, we retrieve Object Type and Object ID.
-If object type match type from header, then we put it into context such pairs:
+If object type matches the type from the header, then we put it into the context following pairs:

 - key: column_name/property, depends on object type
 - value: object ID

 We can name it as a list of restrictions.

-### Second step for resolver with parameters
+### Second step (for resolver with parameters)
 Compass has such directive:

 `restrict(For: objectType)`

 In this directive, we retrieve Object Type and Object ID.
-If object type match type from header, then we compare the ids.
+If object type matches type from the header, then we compare the ids.
 If don't match we return error for this resolver with message `Access Denied`

 ### Third step
 In our repository we have compliant column name (if column refer to application it has name `app_id`.
-Repository helper `Get` and `List` retrieve the value from context and construct the conditions, which are later added to conditons list.
+Repository helper `Get` and `List` retrieve the value from the context and constructs the conditions, which are later added to the conditions list.

 ## Summary
 Those directives can be used to restrict other resolvers.